aneto0/MARTe2-components/Source/Components/DataSources/UEIAI217DataSource/README.md

 ## DataSource configuration structure
 The UEIDAQ DataSource component itself is a generic datasource which can read and write to DAQ Memory Maps configured for a certain device in MARTe and also acquire single data points via Point-by-Point data acquisition mode.

-In order to use the UEIDAQ DataSource, the first step is to configure and initialise the UEIDAQ device.
-In order to do so, the MARTe application configuration class must define a DAQMasterObject instance, which is in charge of the management, configuration process and DAQ Maps definition for a given UEIDAQ device.
+In order to use the UEIDataSource, the first step is to configure and initialise the UEIDAQ device.
+In order to do so, the MARTe application configuration class must define a UEIMasterObject instance, which is in charge of the management, configuration process and DAQ Maps definition for a given UEIDAQ device.

 A basic example of the definition of such object is given below:
 ```
 +UEIDevice1 = {
-	Class = DAQMasterObject
+	Class = UEIMasterObject
 	Ip = {127, 0, 0, 2}
 	Port = 6334
 	+Devices = {